chyikwei/recommend/README.md

         4.29750917,  3.66302187,  4.43915423,  3.85788772,  4.02423073])
 ```

-Complete example can be found in `examples/` folder.
-The script will download MovieLens 1M dataset automatically, run PMF(BPMF) model and show training/validation RMSE.
+- Complete examples can be found in `examples/` folder.
+The scripts will download MovieLens 1M dataset automatically, run PMF(BPMF) model and show training/validation RMSE.

 Running Test: